 The next step is to review the data.
-Here you will have to match the data in the columns with the data that will be encoded in the QR Code.
+Here you will have to match the data in the columns with the data from the spreadsheet.

 For example, say you want to create Simple Text QR Codes.
 The ‘Review’ page on which you land will prompt you to confirm which column is QR Code filename, and which column is text.

 Once you review the data, you will be landed on a page where you will see three design options:

 - Standard design: It gives generic black-and-white QR Codes

 - Custom Logo Design: It allows you to add a logo and color to your QR Codes

 - Custom Background Design: It helps you add an image as QR Codes’ background